 - Whether the child is mentally or physically disabled

 We assist clients in establishing paternity, and we help parents make plans concerning child custody and visitation.
-If you have legal concerns regarding paternity or any issue related to paternity, contact our lawyers for a confidential case assessment, or call us at 978-744-7774.
+Please contact our lawyers or call us at 978-744-7774.